How streaming TV creates connections, inspires nostalgia and remains a family ritual

 For instance, Casey, a participant in Disney Advertising’s study, shared that some of her family members love horror while others love animation.
 She said, “It’s amazing what we have discovered because of us all trying to meet in the middle.”

 According to families, the number one benefit of streaming is more choice.
-Advertisers can more effectively connect with viewers by tailoring brand messaging that speaks to the decision-making process
+Advertisers can more effectively connect with viewers by tailoring brand messaging that speaks to the decision-making process.

 One of the many challenges marketers face is understanding how and in what context audiences consume content.
 Insights help marketers tap into the audiences they instinctively know they want to reach, but data helps them reach the unexpected.

-For example, a tune-in advertiser looking to reach new audiences for the premier of a program that typically skews higher with male viewers determined that their target audience had over-indexed on the consumption of women’s college basketball.
+For example, a tune-in advertiser looking to reach new audiences for the premiere of a program that typically skews higher with male viewers determined that their target audience had over-indexed on the consumption of women’s college basketball.
 Insights like this inform the creation of specific audience segments inspired by Generation Stream and powered by first-party data solutions.
 Looking ahead, Disney Advertising plans to expand its body of work with Generation Stream: Global Edition, exploring the streaming landscape from a global perspective.

 Whether tapping into nostalgia, tuning into content to learn or watching content that sparks meaningful discussions, streaming is a central connection point for modern families, and advertisers have numerous opportunities to capitalize on these significant moments.